 "I once had a leather jacket that got ruined in the rain.
 Why does moisture ruin leather?
 Aren't cows outside a lot of the time?
 When it's raining, do cows go up to the farmhouse, "Let us in!
 We're all wearing leather!
 Open the door!
 We're going to ruin the whole outfit here!"

 The surface of your bench crafted cover: Our cutting practices are key to our quality and we inspect each and every inch of the hide as we cut it to make your leather piece.
 All premium leather will display evidence of the happy life of a range steer.
 Below are some extreme examples of the types of marks we see.
-We may leave slight scars or marks to pass quality inspection as they are not considered a defect but are in fact an intrinsic part of the ‘Oberon look’ that makes each cover unique.
+These pieces would not be used, however we may leave slight scars or marks to pass quality inspection as they are not considered a defect but are in fact an intrinsic part of the ‘Oberon look’ that makes each cover unique.

 Small healed scars or scratches are evidence of the life of the steer: wire, horns, insect bites and love nips!